Level Three: Governance Award

 10 credits must be earned by serving in the following League or NLC leadership roles.
 Service includes attendance at a majority of scheduled meetings.

-* If you have a question about a leadership role you do not see on the list, please email Colleen Layton, Director, Information and Policy Research, at email@example.com or phone her at 734-669-6320, and she will let you know if it qualifies.
+* If you have a question about a leadership role you do not see on the list, please email Kelly Warren, Director, Events, at email@example.com or phone her at 734-669-6310, and she will let you know if it qualifies.

 • Promote the League’s message to outside groups 2 credits